-This surprising report was adopted by the Government with the exception that legal force must not be used.
+This surprising report was adopted by the government with the exception that legal force must not be used.
 Catholicism would be named the most favoured religion, to be propagated by all reasonable means.

-The first steps towards the implementing of that plan were taken but the outbreak of war put a stop to it.
+The first steps towards the implementing of that plan were taken, but the outbreak of war put a stop to it.

-Another example.
-In 1950 the Chinese Government, after showing less than no consideration for its native religions, proposed to constitute Catholicism as the Church of China.
+Another example: In 1950s the Chinese government, after showing less than no consideration for its native religions, proposed to constitute Catholicism as the Church of China.
 But excessive caution on their part modified this into a State Church with the Pope at its head.
 This was unacceptable to the Catholic authorities and the scheme failed.
-The Government went ahead with its plan which was boycotted by the Catholics.
+The Government went ahead with its plan and was boycotted by the Catholics.
 The State Church has some small degree of diffusion.

-I am not suggesting that in either of those instances the Government believed in Christianity as a Divine Revelation.
+I am not suggesting that in either of those instances the government believed in Christianity as a divine revelation.
 The idea probably went no further than to recognise it as the best ethic.
-But its establishment as the State religion would give full scope to the Christian teachers to present it in its fullness.
-In fact both of those propositions did envisage the Papacy and the entire Catholic system.
+But its establishment as the state religion would give full scope to the Christian teachers to present it in its fullness.
+In fact, both of those propositions did envisage the papacy and the entire Catholic system.